Jim Bob Morris

-Jim Bob Morris is a former professionalAmerican football player who played safety for the Green Bay Packers in 1987–88 in the NFL and played in the USFL for three years with the San Antonio Gunslingers and Memphis Showboats.
-Morris is the CEO of Wanna, Morris Packaging, and El Bandido Yankee.
+Jim Bob Morris is an American former professional football player who was a safety for the Green Bay Packers in 1987–88 in the National Football League (NFL) and played in the USFL for three years with the San Antonio Gunslingers and Memphis Showboats.
+Morris is the CEO of Wanna, Morris Packaging, and El Bandido Yankee Tequila.

 Jim Bob grew up in Virgil, Kansas, population 60.
 He attended Hamilton High where he was All-State in football, basketball and track and holds records for most points scored in a football game of 76 points, scoring 12 touchdowns and 2 extra points, most yards rushed, 354, and total yards for a game, 768.
 He also holds the team record for most points scored in a basketball game at 48.

 He was signed to a basketball scholarship at Coffeyville Community College in 1978.
 During his freshman year at Coffeyville he played football, basketball and track.
 His freshman year the team record was 10–1 and capped the year as Coca-Cola Bowl Champions defeating Iowa Central the number one ranked team in the country by a margin of 38–6.
 Jim also played guard on the nationally ranked basketball team, playing in the National Championship tournament, and he participated in track winning a spot to attend the Junior College National Track Championship as a triple jumper placing 4th.
 Jim Bob was selected to the All Jayhawk Juco All Conference Team and was an All-American per the "Grid Wire".
 He was voted as student body president in 1979 and won the Presidents Athlete Award as well.

 After the 1979 season, Jim Bob was offered a football scholarship to attend Kansas State University where he was coached by Jim Dickey.
 Jim Bob was an immediate starter for Kansas State and earned All Big Eight honors as a safety and helped lead Kansas State to their first bowl appearance in the school's history in 1982 at the Independence Bowl versus Wisconsin.
 He led the team in interceptions in 1981.